nacho692/pa-dlna-chromecast/README.rst

  * Configure encoder options.
  * Set an encoder for a given device and configure the options for this device.
- * Configure the *sample_format*, *rate* and *channels* parameters of the ``parec`` program used to forward Pulseaudio streams, for a specific device, for an encoder type or for all devices.
+ * Configure the *sample_format*, *rate* and *channels* parameters of the ``parec`` program used to forward PulseAudio streams, for a specific device, for an encoder type or for all devices.

 See the `configuration`_ section of the ``pa-dlna`` `documentation`_.